 It is important to get a correct picture of the area that is purported to be lost due to an opening.
 Consider the flat plate shown in Fig. 1.
 Let it be stretched in one direction such that the stresses are just equal to the allowable stress.
 Let the plate thickness be “t” everywhere.
 We now contemplate removing a circular area of diameter “d” in a lane of width “d” as shown in Fig. 1A.

-The load-bearing metal cross-section lost due to removal of the disc of diameter “d” is clearly not the area of the circle.
-Instead it is a rectangle of width “d” and thickness “t” as shown in Fig. 1B above.
+The load-bearing metal cross-section lost due to the removal of the disc of diameter “d” is clearly not the area of the circle.
+Instead, it is a rectangle of width “d” and thickness “t” as shown in Fig. 1B above.

 This lost area can be compensated back to the plate by welding a disc of thickness “t” of outer diameter “2d” and inner diameter “d”.
 This would provide an extra area of “d*t /2” on either side of the lost area “d*t” as shown in Fig. 2 below.

 The actual calculations are more elaborate.
-The calculation incorporate the decision steps that lead to the wall thickness calculations.
+The calculation incorporates the decision steps that lead to the wall thickness calculations.
 The regulation thickness is then corrected for corrosion/erosion allowance and mill tolerance on plate thickness.
-And finally the next available commercial thickness is recommended to select.
+And finally, the next available commercial thickness is recommended to select.

 Nozzle Reinforcement Calculation Methodology